samuelcharberet/data_synthesis/README.md

-# 3_data_synthesis
+# Data synthesis

 Egestion and excretion elemental composition and stoichiometry likely depend on species and individual traits (Sitters et al., 2014).
-Therefore, depending on the animal community, as well as environmental conditions, we can expect contrasting effects of resource consumption and egestion by animals on nutrient cycling (Bardgett and Wardle, 2003), likely impacting nutrients availabilities and relative proportion in the soil, possibly influencing competition between plants and vegetation diversity and structure (Barthelemy et al., 2015;
+Therefore, depending on the animal community, as well as environmental conditions, we can expect contrasting effects of resource consumption and egestion by animals on nutrient cycling (Bardgett and Wardle, 2003), likely impacting nutrients availability and relative proportion in the soil, possibly influencing competition between plants and vegetation diversity and structure (Barthelemy et al., 2015;
 Gillet et al., 2010; van der Waal et al., 2011).
 But knowledge on interspecific variation of C:N:P egestion and excretion content and stoichiometry in terrestrial animals are still lacking for a large number of species, and no